|

 don’t even want to know about

-half the shit we had to read).
+half the shit I had to read).

-What academia has been aiming
+What academia has

 at for the past two decades or